-Again the message is clear: It is impossible to fully explain via representational language the most fundamental elements of our world-in this case the nature of the soul, which for Western thinkers wears at least some of the raiments of the Eastern concept of the "Tao/Way."
-Socrates' confidence "in words" is certainly more expansive than Lao Tzu's.
+Again the message is clear: It is impossible to fully explain via representational language the most fundamental elements of our world-in this case the nature of the soul, which for Western thinkers wears at least some of the raiments of the Eastern concept of the "Dao/Way."
+Socrates' confidence in what "can be expressed in words" is certainly more expansive than Laozi's.
 Still, he is incapable of saying directly what "manner of thing" the soul "is" ("a god alone" can do that), only what it might be "likened to," fables and riddles again instead of statements of fact, leaving us, like his "winged steeds" circling around in the heavens, "balked . . . of the full vision of being," forced to "feed upon the food of semblance" (248, b.
 494).